yghlc/BigImageMapper/README.md

-# Landuse_DL
+# BigImageMapper
 Land use classification or landform delineation from big remote sensing imagery using Deep Learning.
-This repo contains codes for  mapping thermokarst landforms including thermo-erosion gullies and retrogressive thaw slumps.
+This repo contains codes for  mapping thermokarst landforms in cold regions and others.

 ## Citation
-If codes here are useful for your project, please consider citing our papers:
+If the scripts here are useful for your project, please consider citing our papers:

 The scripts for producing our results in paper [Huang et al. 2020](https://www.sciencedirect.com/science/article/pii/S003442571930553X) can be found at the [RSE2020paper](https://github.com/yghlc/Landuse_DL/tree/RES2020paper) Branch.